dengking/compiler-principle/docs/2-A-Simple-Syntax-Directed-Translator/2.2-Syntax-Definition/index.md

 factor \to digit | ( expr )
 $$

-> NOTE: The priorities decrease from bottom to top
+> NOTE:
+>
+> 自底向上，优先级在降低

 ### Generalizing the Expression Grammar of Example 2.6

-We can think of a **factor** as an expression that cannot b e "torn apart" by any operator.
+We can think of a **factor** as an expression that cannot be "torn apart"(拆开) by any operator.
 By "torn apart," we mean that placing an operator next to any factor, on either side, does not cause any piece of the **factor**, other than the **whole**, to become an operand of that operator.
 If the **factor** is a **parenthesized expression**, the parentheses protect against such "tearing," while if the factor is a single operand, it cannot be torn apart.

 A **term** (that is not also a factor) is an expression that can be torn apart by operators of the highest precedence: `*` and `/`, but not by the lower-precedence operators.
 An expression (that is not a term or factor) can be torn apart by any operator.

 We can generalize this idea to any number `n` of precedence levels.
 We need `n + 1` nonterminals.
 The first, like factor in Example 2.6, can never be torn apart.
 Typically, the production bodies for this nonterminal are only single operands and **parenthesized expressions**.
 Then, for each precedence level, there is one nonterminal representing expressions that can be torn apart only by operators at that level or higher.
 Typically, the productions for this nonterminal have bodies representing uses of the operators at that level, plus one body that is just the nonterminal for the next higher level.

 > NOTE:  The reason one more is needed is that it is for  **factor**